Mobile application Testing methods

 Testing on Real devices

-Real device-based mobile application testing allows you to use either Wi-Fi or USB connector to connect to and execute tests on the devices locally.
-We can leverage cloud providers as well to use real devices on the cloud in your tests.
+Real device-based mobile application testing allows you to use either a Wi-Fi or USB connector to connect to and execute tests on the devices locally.
+We can also leverage cloud providers to use real devices on the cloud in your tests.

 Example cloud providers